 The five 50p coins RE-ISSUED to celebrate British Military History

-As many collectors will know, 2019 marks the 50th Anniversary of the 50p coin.
+As many collectors will know, 2019 marked the 50th Anniversary of the 50p coin.

 Since its issue in 1969, the world’s first seven-sided coin has become a huge favourite with collectors and has served as a canvas to commemorate some of the most iconic moments in British Military history.

-As we mark a milestone year for this iconic coin, The Royal Mint’s celebration continues as they reissue five of the most important 50p coins celebrating British Military history!
+In 2019, to celebrate the milestone anniversary, The Royal Mint’s re-issued five of the most important 50p coins celebrating British Military history.

-These five 50p coins, pieced together for the first time, mark a rare milestone moment for British Coinage.
-Not to mention the set also includes the 1994 D-Day 50p re-issued in the NEW 50p specifications for the first time ever!
+These five 50p coins, pieced together for the first time, marked a rare milestone moment for British Coinage.
+Not to mention the set also included the 1994 D-Day 50p re-issued in the NEW 50p specifications for the first time ever!

 Find out the story of each of the coins featured in the British Military 50p Set below…